|Best Folding||Buck 110||SEE IT||

 - Best on a Budget: Cabela’s Drop-Point Fixed Blade Knife

 The Benchmade Saddle Mountain Skinner Fixed Blade Knife has everything you need out of a big-game hunting knife. cabelas

-The Benchmade Saddle Mountain Skinner Fixed Blade Knife features a 4.2-inch stainless steel clip point blade, and a contoured Richlite handle.
+When it comes to the best hunting knife overall, we were always going to choose a fixed blade.
+With that in mind, we love what Benchmade did with its Saddle Mountain Skinner.
+This knife features a 4.2-inch stainless steel clip point blade, and a contoured stabilized wood handle.
 This makes for a classic-looking knife with impressive field functionality.
 It’s ideal for field dressing and skinning big game.